 Glenn Hamel-Smith is the Head of our Banking & Finance Practice Group and is admitted to practice both in the State of Florida and in Trinidad & Tobago.
 He began his legal career in 1998 as an Associate in the International and Corporate Departments of one of the largest international law firms headquartered in Miami, Florida at the time.
 He joined our firm upon his return to Trinidad in 2002 and was appointed Partner in 2007.

-Glenn’s core practice is in the corporate and commercial areas of law, focusing in particular on bank finance and regulation, project finance, mergers & acquisitions, secured and unsecured lending, securities and capital markets transactions, including IPOs.
-He has acted as trusted adviser to lenders, borrowers, arrangers, issuers, underwriters, securities companies, trustees and financial advisers in transactions valued in the hundreds of millions of US dollars.
-Glenn has also authored and co-authored numerous published articles on topics such as corporate governance, securities laws, bank finance and regulations, taking security over collateral, and mergers & acquisitions.
+Glenn’s core practice is in the corporate and commercial areas of law, focusing in particular on bank finance and regulation, project finance, secured and unsecured lending, mergers & acquisitions including merger control issues, and IPO’s and other securities and capital markets transactions.
+He has acted as trusted adviser to lenders, borrowers, arrangers, issuers, underwriters, securities companies, trustees and financial advisers in billion dollar transactions.
+Glenn has also authored and co-authored numerous published articles on topics such as corporate governance, securities laws, merger control, bank finance and regulations, taking security over collateral, and mergers and acquisitions.

-Glenn is featured with a Band 3 Ranking among the corporate/commercial lawyers in Trinidad & Tobago.
-Some of the commentaries reported by Chambers Global include:
+Glenn Hamel-Smith: is featured with a No. 2.
+Ranking among the corporate/commercial lawyers in Trinidad & Tobago.
+A sample of the commentaries reported by Chambers Global include:

-“…in high demand for banking and finance and capital markets matters.
-He regularly acts as counsel to major financial institutions in connection with secured note issuances, syndicated loans and high-value refinancing transactions.”;
+“is in high demand for banking and finance and capital markets matters.
+He regularly acts as counsel to major financial institutions in connection with secured note issuances, syndicated loans and high-value refinancing transactions.” – 2018

-“No matter how tense we get, or pressed for time, he has an even perspective, doesn’t get very riled up and is measured in his responses.”;
+“No matter how tense we get, or pressed for time, he has an even perspective, doesn’t get very riled up and is measured in his responses.” – 2017

 2003: Hugh Wooding Law School, L.E.C.